April the Giraffe’s calf moved to another barn

 Park owner Jordan Patch says the practice mimics a natural pattern where male calves in the wild are driven out of the herd.
 This is a way to “avoid inbreeding.”
 Patch says April is also expecting again.

-The park had planned to move Tajiri to Carolina Wildlife Conservation Park in North Carolina before cancelling the transfer.
+The park had planned to move Tajiri to Carolina Wildlife Conservation Park in North Carolina but canceled the transfer.

 Most Read Nation & World Stories